-The Black Bear is a diurnal, solitary species that is found across most of North America and throughout British Columbia.
+The Black Bear is a solitary species that is active throughout the day.
+It is found across most of North America and throughout British Columbia.
 It is one of the most readily seen and easily identified large wildlife species in the province.
 It has noticeable rounded ears, small eyes, a large snout, thick legs, large flat-soled feet and a very small tail (Hatler et al. 2008).
 Not all Black Bears are black--they may be blonde, cinnamon, brown or black, and some may have a v-shaped white patch on the chest.
 The Kermode Bear or Spirit Bear, which is a Black Bear, can be white.

 The Black Bear is a forest species throughout its range, but forages in a variety of habitats, including forest (conifer swamps, hardwoods) and shrub areas, shrub-steppe, ridgetops, shorelines, and riparian areas (Hatler et al. 2008, Wikipedia 2011).